algon85/n-able-msp-diataxis/explanations/n-central-vs-n-sight.md

 N-central includes advanced automation policies, role‑based access, and extensive customization options.
 N-sight focuses on core RMM features with simpler configuration.

 ## When to Choose Which
-- Choose **N-sight** if speed of onboarding and ease of use are priorities.
+- Choose **N-sight** if quick onboarding and ease of use are priorities.
 - Choose **N-central** when you need robust automation, deep configuration, and scalability.

 ## Links